hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Extending the auto-generated GraphQL schema fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For some use cases, you may need to extend the GraphQL schema fields exposed by Hasura GraphQL engine (*and not merely augment as we have done above*) with a custom schema/server.
-To support them, you can use community tooling to write your own client-facing GraphQL gateway that interacts with GraphQL Engine.
+For some use cases, you may need to extend the GraphQL schema fields exposed by the Hasura GraphQL engine (*and not merely augment as we have done above*) with a custom schema/server.
+To support them, you can use community tooling to write your own client-facing GraphQL gateway that interacts with the GraphQL Engine.

 .. note::

-  **Adding an additional layer on top of Hasura GraphQL engine significantly impacts the performance provided by it out of the box** (*by as much as 4x*).
-If you need any help with remodelling these kind of use cases to use the built-in remote schemas feature, please get in touch with us on `Discord <https://discord.gg/vBPpJkS>`__.
+  **Adding an additional layer on top of the Hasura GraphQL engine significantly impacts the performance provided by it out of the box** (*by as much as 4x*).
+If you need any help with remodelling these kinds of use cases to use the built-in remote schemas feature, please get in touch with us on `Discord <https://discord.gg/vBPpJkS>`__.